qosburn/RedBadgeMasonJarClient/README.md

 # Mason Jar Store

-A brochure site for exposure and selling products developed by Mason Jar Designs.
+This project is the start of a brochure site for exposure and selling products developed by Mason Jar Designs.

 ## Available Scripts